Ireland-Scotland 2013 - Rock of Cashel & Dromoland Castle

 unscripted Doris & Paul

-On Sunday evening we had a turbo-prop plane from Shannon Airport to Glasgow, climbing above the clouds & seeing the sun again.
+On Sunday evening Paul and Doris and I were on a comfortable turbo-prop flight from Shannon Airport to Glasgow, across the Irish Sea.
+At 25,000 ft., we were above the cloud-cover & enjoyed seeing the sun again.

 When we landed in Glasgow it was overcast and evening turned to night quickly.
-We found our way downtown to settle overnight in center city Glasgow.
+We found our way downtown to settle overnight in center city.

 go to day 9 - Glasgow & Stirling